Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Path decomposition and a reflection principle

 \subsection{The generalized path decomposition}

 We are now in position to provide a precise statement for the path decomposition of the process $\X$.
-In our next statement we assume that this process meets the requirements of Subsection~\ref{sub:assumptions}.
-In a similar fashion as in the one-dimensional case~\cite{Williams}, we see that the path can be divided between different parts corresponding to times where the process reaches its minimums. \begin{theorem} Pick $\M$ according to its marginal law $\mathcal{M}$ and define a process $\X$ to be the joining of the following processes: \begin{itemize} \item Start by sampling a diffusion process $\X^1$ started from the origin, with generator $\mathcal A^{1,\cdots,r}$, and run it until hitting $\M+\partial\mathcal{C}$, say at $z_1\in \M+\partial\mathcal{C}_1$. \item Then run an independent process $\X^2$ started from $z_1$ and with generator $\mathcal A^{2,\cdots,r}$, upon hitting $\M+\partial\mathcal{C}$. \item Thus define a family of processes $(\X^1,\cdots,\X^r)$.
-When $\X^r$ reaches the boundary of $\M+\partial\mathcal{C}$, sample $\X^{r+1}$ with generator $\mathcal{A}^{\emptyset}$. \end{itemize} Then $\X$ has the law of the diffusion process started from the origin and with generator $\mathcal{A}$. \end{theorem} In other words, the statement above shows that the law of the process $\X$, conditionally on the value of its minimum $\M$, is the joining of $r+1$ processes.
-It should be noted that the process $\X^{r+1}$ has the law of $\X$ conditioned to stay in the Weyl chamber $\M+\mathcal{C}$.
+In our next statement we assume that this process meets the requirements of Subsection~\ref{sub:assumptions} and adopt the notations introduced there.
+In a similar fashion as in the one-dimensional case~\cite{Williams}, we see that the path can be divided between different parts corresponding to times where the process reaches its minimums. \begin{theorem} Let $\X$ be a diffusion process satisfying the assumptions prescribed by Equations~\eqref{eq:hyp0},~\eqref{eq:hyp} and~\eqref{eq:hyp2}.
+Pick $\M$ according to its marginal law $\mathcal{M}$ and define a process $\Y$ to be the joining of the following processes: \begin{itemize} \item Start by sampling a diffusion process $\Y^1$ started from the origin, with generator $\mathcal A^{1,\cdots,r}$, and run it until hitting $\M+\partial\mathcal{C}$, say at $z_1\in \M+\partial\mathcal{C}_1$. \item Then run an independent process $\Y^2$ started from $z_1$ and with generator $\mathcal A^{2,\cdots,r}$, upon hitting $\M+\partial\mathcal{C}$. \item Thus define a family of processes $(\Y^1,\cdots,\Y^r)$.
+When $\Y^r$ reaches the boundary of $\M+\partial\mathcal{C}$, sample $\Y^{r+1}$ with generator $\mathcal{A}^{\emptyset}$. \end{itemize} Then $\Y$ has the law of $\X$, the diffusion process started from the origin and with generator $\mathcal{A}$. \end{theorem} In other words, the statement above shows that the law of the process $\X$, conditionally on the value of its minimum $\M$, is the joining of $r+1$ processes.
+It should be noted that the process $\Y^{r+1}$ has the law of $\X$ conditioned to stay in the Weyl chamber $\M+\mathcal{C}$.
 One easily checks that this statement is indeed consistent with the one-dimensional result by Williams~\cite{Williams}.

-In the planar case, Theorem~\ref{thm:williams} allows to provide a path decomposition with respect to cones with angles $\frac{\pi}{n}$, $n\geq 1$, that correspond to the Weyl chambers associated to the dihedral groups $\mathcal{D}_n$, $n\geq 1$.
+In the planar case (that is when $\V=\R^2$), Theorem~\ref{thm:williams} allows to provide a path decomposition with respect to cones with angles $\frac{\pi}{n}$, $n\geq 1$, that correspond to the Weyl chambers associated to the dihedral groups $\mathcal{D}_n$, $n\geq 1$.
 This is illustrated by Figure~\ref{fig:planar_BM_decomposed_dihedral} below, where we represent the decomposition, associated to $\mathcal{D}_n$ for different values of $n$, of the path of a Brownian motion with drift $\nu$ .